LiskArchive/lisk-sdk/README.md

 ### Dependencies

-Following dependencies need to be installed to run applications created with Lisk SDK:
+The following dependencies need to be installed in order to run applications created with the Lisk SDK:

 | Dependencies     | Version |
 | ---------------- | ------- |